Jayaprabahar/favouritezoo/README.md

 If you feel it is working smooth, then
 *	docker push jayaprabahar/favouritezoo:latest

-## 	Push image into your Dockerhub
-*	docker tag favouritezoo jayaprabahar/favouritezoo:latest
-*	docker push jayaprabahar/favouritezoo:latest
-The push refers to repository [docker.io/jayaprabahar/favouritezoo]
-latest: digest: sha256:6847213ec5e98ce26c0f5247f44db356147a2e48e38bff4b9c8619d482d625bf size: 1166

 ## 	Pull image from my/your Dockerhub

 I already pushed the image into my dockerhub.
 Its a public one.
 You can pull from three or you can pull from your own docker registry (acr/dockerhub), and run it
 *	docker pull jayaprabahar/favouritezoo:latest
 *	docker run -p 8080:8080 jayaprabahar/favouritezoo

+## 	Push image into your Dockerhub

+Incase if you want to push into your own dockerhub registry, follow the below comments

+*	docker tag favouritezoo jayaprabahar/favouritezoo:latest
+*	docker push jayaprabahar/favouritezoo:latest
+The push refers to repository [docker.io/jayaprabahar/favouritezoo]
+latest: digest: sha256:6847213ec5e98ce26c0f5247f44db356147a2e48e38bff4b9c8619d482d625bf size: 1166

-# Kubernetes & Coud
+# Kubernetes & Cloud

 I added k8s configuration for deployment & service.

 This configuration will work seemlessly in Azure, if you already tagged the image with you AzureContainerRegistry
 *	az acr list --resource-group VotingAppResourceGroup --query "[].{acrLoginServer:loginServer}" --output table
 *	docker tag favouritezoo <Your_ACR_Login_server>/favouritezoo:latest

 Example
 *	docker tag favouritezoo jpvotingappacr.azurecr.io/favouritezoo:latest

 # Database

 As context root is added in the application, all the API endpoints as well as h2-console will be accessed with prefixed context root
 *	http://localhost:8080/favouritezoo/h2-console

-Please uncomment the "automatically generate SQL schema" configurations in application properties to let spring to automatically generate the SQL schema under the specified location "Uncomment to automatically generate SQL Schema at the specified target"
+Please uncomment the auto sql geneeration configurations in application properties to let spring to automatically generate the SQL schema under the specified location "Uncomment to automatically generate SQL Schema at the specified target"

 # Flexibility